-- 12.1 You are expected to abide by the Law in the course of your employment at all times. - 12.2 If you break the Law outside school, in a way that damages public confidence in the school, this could result in a disciplinary or other action being taken against you. - 12.3 Unless exempt by the Rehabilitation of Offenders Act 1978, any criminal conviction which occurs while employed by the school and which may affect your ability to carry out your job should be disclosed to the Head Teacher or Chair of Governors in writing.
+- 12.1 You are expected to abide by the Law in the course of your employment at all times. - 12.2 If you break the Law outside school, in a way that damages public confidence in the school, this could result in a disciplinary or other action being taken against you.

-- 12.4 All school PC's linked to the Internet including those not used by students have software to block access to unsuitable material and social networking sites.
-Students are educated on E Safety and staff should be vigilant, and report any inappropriate sites or concerns they have in this area which pose a risk to the safety of the students. - 12.5 Staff are encouraged to make use of the school's IT equipment & facilities for their personal use as this helps to raise the level of ICT awareness and skills among the staff.
+- 12.3 Unless exempt by the Rehabilitation of Offenders Act 1978, any criminal conviction which occurs while employed by the school and which may affect your ability to carry out your job should be disclosed to the Head Teacher or Chair of Governors in writing. - 12.4 All school devices linked to the Internet, including those not used by students have software to block access to unsuitable material and social networking sites.
+Students are educated about E Safety and staff should be vigilant, and report any inappropriate sites or concerns they have in this area which pose a risk to the safety of the students.
+They should do so in accordance with the Safeguarding and E-safety guidelines and procedures.
+Staff can consult the Safeguarding and E-safety policy for more information. - 12.5 Staff are encouraged to make use of the school's IT equipment & facilities for their personal use as this helps to raise the level of ICT awareness and skills among the staff.
 The security of the ICT systems must not be compromised, whether owned by the school or by other organisations or individuals.